jrean/laravel-user-verification/README.md

 ## Contribute

 This package is (yet) under active development and refactoring.
 Please, feel free to comment, contribute and help.
-Units testing are on the way.

 ## License